DemonTPx/user-bundle/README.md

 # DemonTPx user bundle

-This couples the FOSUserBundle to my Symfony2 apps
+This couples the FOSUserBundle to my Symfony apps

 ## Installation